Adyen/adyen-flutter/README.md

 );
 ```
 4. Create an `AdvancedCheckoutPreview` providing two callbacks:
-- `onSubmit`: from your server, make a [`/payments`](https://docs.adyen.com/api-explorer/Checkout/latest/post/payments) request.
+- `onSubmit`: from your backend, make a [`/payments`](https://docs.adyen.com/api-explorer/Checkout/latest/post/payments) request.
 The callback returns two parameters:
-  - `data`: payment data that needs to be forwarded to your server.
+  - `data`: payment data that needs to be forwarded.
   - `extra`: Will be null because it is not supported for cards.
-- `onAdditionalDetails`: from your server, make a [`/payments/details`](https://docs.adyen.com/api-explorer/Checkout/71/post/payments/details)
+- `onAdditionalDetails`: from your backend, make a [`/payments/details`](https://docs.adyen.com/api-explorer/Checkout/71/post/payments/details)
 ```dart
 final AdvancedCheckoutPreview advancedCheckout = AdvancedCheckoutPreview(
   onSubmit: YOUR_ON_SUBMIT_CALL,